danboid/TVBIRR/docs/TVBIRR-Bluetooth.md

 ## Does my TV box have working onboard Bluetooth?

-Just because you have working Bluetooth under Android on your TV box doesn't mean it will also work under Armbian unless it is correctly configured in the .dtb (Device Tree Blob) file.
+Having working Bluetooth under Android on your TV box doesn't mean it will also work under Armbian unless it is correctly configured in the your dtb (Device Tree Blob) file.
+You can check the [Amlogic Armbian model database](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-docs/amlogic_model_database.md) to see if Bluetooth is listed as being supported for your model.

 The X96 Air Q1000 and X96 Max Plus Q2 are both known to have a Armbian .dtb file that has working onboard Bluetooth support - `meson-sm1-x96-max-plus-q2.dtb`.
 If you can't find a dtb with working Bluetooth for your TV box then you can always use a USB Bluetooth adapter instead.
 Most if not all USB Bluetooth adapters will work with Linux.